Standard tuning on guitar (EADGBe)

 B-e perfect fourth

-The reason for the slight asymmetry is once again pragmatic the sense of playability.
+The slight asymmetry is once again because of pragmatic reasons in the sense of playability.

 History and development